jlfranklin/techbook/docs/03-privacy/privacy-incident-response.md

 ## Congressional Notification

-If the privacy incident is validated as a major incident that involves PII, the Bixal Director of Technology must notify appropriate congressional committees no later than seven days after the date on which Bixal has reasonably concluded that a major privacy incident occurred.
+If the privacy incident is validated as a major incident that involves PII, the Bixal Director of Technology or BISO must notify appropriate congressional committees no later than seven days after the date on which Bixal has reasonably concluded that a major privacy incident occurred.
 The Bixal Director of Technology must supplement that seven day notification to Congress with updates withina reasonable period of time.
 In addition, Bixal Director of Technology